in-op/SystemExtensions/README.md

 array is of length y.
 If T is a value type, each element is initialized to the input val (all value types should be immutable!).
-If T is an object type, each element is initialized to a new instance of T using the default constructor.
+If T is a reference type, each element is initialized to a new instance of T using the types default constructor.
 ```c#
 JaggedArray.Create<T>(int x, int y, Func<T> func)
 ```